tmclnk/terraform-examples/README.md

 - Provide a GUI
 - Configure VMs (use ansible, chef, puppet)

+Also worth noting, terraform could be run from a CI/CD pipeline, but probably shouldn't.
+If you have a _ton_ of resources, you can compose them together and script them, but generally speaking, you'll be doing `terraform apply` with hands-on-keyboard.

 ## How Do I Use This

 ### Install Terraform